 Demand in the industrial and specialty products end markets is relatively stable and is primarily influenced by key macroeconomic drivers such as housing starts, light vehicle sales, repair and remodel activity and industrial production.
 The primary end markets served by our production used in Industrial & Specialty Products are foundry, building products, sports and recreation, glassmaking and filtration.
-We have been increasing our value-driven product offering in the industrial and specialty products end markets.
-These new higher margin product sales increased our Industrial & Specialty Products segment's profitability in 2015.
+We have been increasing our value-added product offerings in the industrial and specialty products end markets.
+These new higher margin product sales have increased our Industrial & Specialty Products segment's profitability.